bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 Future versions of this document or the above documents may specify a mechanism for signalling that a given media session will be carried in the same QUIC connection as the SIP/3 session.

-## Carriage of non-RTP media streaming protocols in a QUIC Transport Session
+## Carriage Of Non-RTP Media Streaming Protocols In A QUIC Transport Session

 {{RUSH}} does not specify a means to discover the presence of a RUSH streaming session, nor a mechanism for negotiating the encoding parameters of media that is being exchanged.
 RUSH has two modes of operation: Normal and Multi Stream